Home CultureFestivals and CelebrationsMakha Bucha: an important Buddhist festival in Thailand

 Makha Bucha an important Buddhist festival in Thailand

-Makha ” is the Pali word for the third lunar month, while “ bucha ” means to honor or venerate.
+« Makha » is the Pali word for the third lunar month, while « bucha » means to honor or venerate.

-This year Makha Bucha Day will be celebrated on February 12, 2025.
+This year Makha Bucha Day will be celebrated on Tuesday, March 3, 2026.

 Origin of Makha Bucha

-1. 1,250 followers of the Sangha (Buddhist community) decided to come and see the Buddha at Weluwan Wannaram without prior consultation.
+1. 1,250 followers of the Sangha (Buddhist community) decided to come see the Buddha at Weluwan Wannaram without prior consultation.

-3. It was the first large assembly of a group of Buddhist monks, so the Buddha taught these Arhants the three fundamental principles of Buddhism, called "The Ovadhapatimokha" which is considered the first constitution for all laws of Buddhist monks from then until now.
+3. It was the first large gathering of a group of Buddhist monks, so the Buddha taught these Arahants the three fundamental principles of Buddhism, called 'L'Ovādapātimokkha' which is considered the first constitution for all Buddhist monk laws from then until now.

 4. It was the day of the full moon.